kalepail/stellar-quest-bounties/bounties/level-2/federation-server.md

 #### Bounty Description

-To successfully hunt this bounty implement and publish a federation-server that allows your friends to sign-up with their social-media account so you can start sending XML (or else) to your easy-to remember federation-addresses.
+To successfully hunt this bounty implement and publish a federation-server that allows your friends to register a federation-address on your server through a UI, so you can start sending XML (or else) to their easy-to remember federation-addresses.

 In order for your federation-server to be testable you need to also host a `/.well-known/stellar.toml` file on the domain you want to federate.
-You may use github pages to serve the `toml`-file.
+You may use [github pages] to serve the `toml`-file.
 Just make sure to configure the federation server to match the github-pages domain.